ALL ABOUT PONTOON BOATS: FOUR QUESTIONS TO ASK BEFORE YOU BUY

 3. What amenities does the pontoon boat have?

 And which do you want or need?
 In addition to the features listed above, pontoon boats offer plenty of ways to make excursions more enjoyable.
 Look for comfortable seating in durable marine-grade vinyl and foam that resists fading, cracking, peeling, mold, and mildew (important when storing your boat).
 Enclosure tops can extend your boating season when the weather is less than ideal.
 High-end boats can include plush carpeting, a toilet, changing room, sound system, and generous storage space.

 4. How much does the pontoon boat cost?

 Pontoon boat prices reflect deck size, brand, quality of materials, engine size, tube size, the year it was made, and extra features:

-- Expect to pay at least $35,000 for a high-end pontoon boat with all the extras and enough engine to enjoy water sports.
+- Expect to pay at least $47,000 for a high-end pontoon boat with all the extras and enough engine to enjoy water sports.
 The highest-ticket pontoons can be closer to $200,000, depending on what features are selected.